BIRDS DON'T SING IN CAGES

 As family or a friend, even a stranger, reaching out to that someone and asking how they are is a responsibility we all carry.
 A simple call or a txt “How are you feeling buddy?
 Let me know when we can chat” can be the empowering difference.

 If you or you know someone struggling with stress, anxiety, depression the daily routine of life and negative thought can harbour in action.
-Finding clarity or answers surrounded by the day to day can be like asking a bird to sing while it’s stuck in a cage.
+Finding clarity or answers surrounded by the daily grind can be like asking a bird to sing while it’s stuck in a cage.

 That clarity and those answers can be found well beyond that cage.